BBC Choice

 BBC Choice was a British digital television channel which was owned by the BBC and was launched on 23 September 1998.
 It was the first British TV channel to broadcast exclusively in digital format, as well as the BBC's second non-analogue-terrestrial channel launch (following on from the BBC News channel in 1997).

 At launch, BBC Choice mainly existed to supplement existing programming on BBC One and Two, with some low-profile original programming of its own.
-However, faced with low ratings for both Choice and BBC Knowledge, in 2000 the BBC's digital strategy changed.
+However, faced with low ratings for both Choice and its sister channel BBC Knowledge, in 2000 the BBC's digital strategy changed.
 Under new controller Stuart Murphy, the channel began to aim specifically at a young adult audience.
 The BBC ultimately planned to replace the channel with the higher-profile BBC Three, which, after some delay, began broadcasting in February 2003.

 History

+Background

+The BBC had been wanting to expand into the digital television market for a number of years, as their Director-General Sir John Birt said, "The BBC has always been a pioneer of technology".
+Originally this was by their association with Flextech, which spawned the UKTV network.
+Both companies had different ideas on how the new channels would be run: the BBC wanted the channels branded as BBC channels, but Flextech wanted the channels to contain advertising.
+The BBC refused, stating that no domestic BBC channel should carry advertising.

+In the end, a compromise was made: Two of the channels would launch as BBC channels: BBC Showcase, and BBC Learning (later became BBC Knowledge), with the remainder of the channels being launched as the UKTV network, intended to be BBC in all but name.
+Prior to the launch, the channel changed its name from BBC Showcase to BBC Choice.